Essential Requirements for Study in Baccalaureate Nursing Programs in Ontario

 Context for Learning in a Baccalaureate Nursing Program

 Ontario baccalaureate programs in Nursing are responsible to society for providing their enrolled students with opportunities to develop the qualifications (academic knowledge, professional behaviours, attitudes and clinical skills) to enter the profession of Registered Nursing in Ontario.
-Learning moves from simple to complex in order to prepare graduates to meet entry-to-practice competencies set by the College of Nurses of Ontario (CNO).
+Learning moves from simple to complex in order to prepare graduates to meet entry-to-practice competencies set by the College of Nurses of Ontario (CNO) (Entry-to-Practice Competencies for Registered Nurses [PDF]).
 Students learn in the academic classroom and simulation lab, and also engage with patients/clients in a range of settings from hospital and long-term care to home and community.
 Patients/clients may be individuals in isolation or with their families; clients may also be a community or a population.

 The description of the essential requirements listed in the following section is not intended to exclude individuals who may require reasonable accommodation to achieve competency development.
 It is advisable to discuss such accommodations and/or learning supports with the university’s student accessibility services during the pre-admission or admission phase.